Theropoda: Size

-Tyrannosaurus was for many decades the largest known theropod and best known to the general public.
-Since its discovery, however, a number of other giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
-The original Spinosaurus specimens (as well as newer fossils described in 2006) support the idea that Spinosaurus was probably 3 meters longer than Tyrannosaurus, though Tyrannosaurus might have been more massive than Spinosaurus.
-Specimens such as Sue and Scotty are both estimated to be the heaviest theropods known to science.
-It is still not clear why these animals grew so heavy and bulky compared to the land predators that came before and after them.
+Tyrannosaurus was for many decades the largest and best-known theropod to the general public.
+Since its discovery, however, a number of other, comparably-sized giant carnivorous dinosaurs have been described, including Spinosaurus, Carcharodontosaurus, and Giganotosaurus.
+These large theropod dinosaurs are estimated to exceed Tyrannosaurus in length, especially in the case of Spinosaurus, though more recent studies and reconstructions show that Tyrannosaurus, although shorter, was more heavily built and thus still comparable to them in mass and overall size.
+The largest known Tyrannosaurus specimens such as Sue and Scotty are currently estimated to be the most massive individual theropod specimens known to science, though by only a narrow margin; a considerable bias in sample size resulting from the much greater number of adult specimens in Tyrannosaurus compared to all other theropods of similar mass, combined with the majority of individual adult giant theropods (even with Tyrannosaurus) never having entered the fossil record, mean it is difficult to judge which, if any, of these theropods was the largest by mass in reality.
+There is still no clear explanation for exactly why giant theropods grew to be so massive compared to any land predators that came before and after them.

 The largest extant theropod is the common ostrich, up to 2.74 m (9 ft) tall and weighing between 90 and 130 kg (200 – 290 lb).
-The smallest non-avian theropod known from adult specimens is the troodontid Anchiornis huxleyi, at 110 grams in weight and 34 centimeters (1 ft) in length.
+The smallest non-avian theropod known from adult specimens is the anchiornithid Anchiornis huxleyi, at 110 grams in weight and 34 centimeters (1 ft) in length.
 When modern birds are included, the bee hummingbird (Mellisuga helenae) is smallest at 1.9 g and 5.5 cm (2.2 in) long.

 Recent theories propose that theropod body size shrank continuously over a period of 50 million years, from an average of 163 kg down to 0.8 kg, eventually evolving into over 11,000 species of modern birds.
 This was based on evidence that theropods were the only dinosaurs to get continuously smaller, and that their skeletons changed four times as fast as those of other dinosaur species.